LATEST CORONAVIRUS (COVID-19) UPDATES FROM THE LOWELL PUBLIC SCHOOLS

-- BREAKFAST AND LUNCH IS AVAILABLE: We will be providing breakfast and lunch for students during the weekdays at nine sites while school is closed: Bartlett, Butler, Greenhalge, Lincoln, Moody, Murkland, Pawtucketville, Robinson, and STEM (Rogers).
+- BREAKFAST AND LUNCH IS AVAILABLE: We will be providing breakfast and lunch for students during the weekdays at 11 sites while school is closed: Butler, Greenhalge, Lincoln, Moody, Morey, Murkland, Pawtucketville, Robinson, STEM Academy, Stoklosa and the Westminster Village Apartments.
 There will be a truck on location at each site with meals available to pickup and take home.
 Families will be able to pick up lunch as well as take home breakfast for the following morning.
+And, on Fridays, you will be able to pick up meals for the weekend days as well.
 Please click here for full details on locations and times.
 All students ages 2-18 are eligible for this program.
 Students don’t have to be present to pick up a meal.
 A parent or neighbor can pick up the student’s meal.

 - RESOURCES FOR MENTAL HEALTH AND SOCIAL EMOTIONAL NEEDS: We understand what is going on right now with the coronavirus can be stressful.
 This webpage includes resources for mental health, social emotional needs, as well as where to find vital information for community outreach.